JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 **s-maxage** and **max-age** are set to **0**.
 The **s-maxage** value is for proxy servers with caches, whereas **max-age** is intended for the browser.
 The effect setting **max-age** _alone_ is that the cached resource expires immediately, yet it may still be used (even though stale) during page reloads while in the same browser session.

-A stale resource requires revalidation through a HEAD request, which may or may not be followed by a GET or POST request, depending on the response.
+A stale resource may be revalidation through a HEAD request, which might be followed by a GET or POST request, depending on the response.
 The **must-revalidate** directive commands the browser to revalidate the cached resource if it is stale.
 Since **max-age** is set to **0** in this case, the cached resource is immediately stale once received.
 The combination of the two directives is equivalent to the single directive **no-cache**.
 The two settings ensure that the browser always revalidates the cached resource, whether still in the same session or not.

-Cache-control directives are very extensive and at times confusing--they're a topic in their own right.
-A complete documented list can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
+Cache-control directives are very extensive, and at times confusing--they're a topic in their own right.
+A complete documented list of directives can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

 #### E-tag